Dhrumil-Rana/Flask_QA/README.md

 ---

 <p align="center">This project is for Gamers who love to buy/sell their skins on the steam platform.
-This project will help the users to market their skins in different games
+This project will help the users to market their skins in different games.
+You can also chat with your friends and see the popular market items.
     <br>
 </p>